quantiota/SKA-quantitative-finance/sample_data/README.md

 ## Example Insight: Regime Cycling in Trends

-The following figure, generated with SKA entropy learning from the file questdb-query-1752003744108.csv, illustrates a key market microstructure insight:
+The following figure, generated with SKA entropy learning from the file `questdb-query-1752003744108.csv`, illustrates a key market microstructure insight:

 Uptrends are not composed of persistent `bull→bull` transitions.
 Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` transitions.

 This reveals that market trends are fundamentally constructed from `paired` regime transitions—specifically, the rapid cycling between `neutral→bull` and `bull→neutral` (for uptrends), or `neutral→bear` and `bear→neutral` (for downtrends).
-These `paired` transitions, rather than persistence in a single state, are the true information-processing units of market trend.
+These paired transitions, rather than persistence in a single state, are the true information-processing units of market trend.

- This regime cycling is simultaneously visible with both price movement and entropy-based transition probability—a structure that is hard to detect with classical quant or Markov chain analysis.
+> **Breakthrough:**

-The ability to extract such a precise, stable regime structure purely from entropy learning, and then see it align with real price movements, is something you simply don’t get with traditional statistical, Markov, or even deep learning approaches.
+> The regime cycling structure shown below is extracted purely from entropy learning—not from price or state aggregation.

-It’s concrete visual proof that markets operate under hidden informational laws, not just random price walks.
+> The alignment between these entropy-driven regime transitions and actual price movements offers *concrete visual proof* that markets operate under hidden informational laws, not just random walks.

-For quants and researchers, this is a glimpse into the next generation of market analysis.
+> This provides quants and researchers with a glimpse into the next generation of market analysis.

 ![SKA Transition Probability Figure](probability_with_price.png)